MadhuriD134/Ecommerce-DWH/README.md

 7. Have some thought how to improve the usage of the datawarehouse.

 Design Considerations / Assumptions:
-For one time analysis and to fulfill current requirements, the simplest design for dimension tables as SCD Type-1 will suffice in DWH.
+1. For one time analysis and to fulfill current requirements, the simplest design for dimension tables as SCD Type-1 will suffice in DWH.
-No CDC ( Change Data Capture ) or BAU shceudling is done.
+2. No CDC ( Change Data Capture ) or BAU scheduling is done.

 Coding Artifacts :